belle2/basf2/analysis/examples/tflat/README.md

 4. **Training**
     - To launch the training use the `trainer.py` script:
     ```bash
-   python3 trainer.py --train_input /path/to/output_parquet/tflat_training_samples.parquet --val_input /path/to/output_parquet/tflat_validation_samples.parquet
+   python3 trainer.py --train_input /path/to/output_parquet/tflat_training_samples.parquet --val_input /path/to/output_parquet/tflat_validation_samples.parquet --uniqueIdentifier {uniqueIdentifier}
     ```
     - Should the training crash at any point it can be restarted from the latest checkpoint like this:
     ```bash
-   python3 trainer.py --train_input /path/to/output_parquet/tflat_training_samples.parquet --val_input /path/to/output_parquet/tflat_validation_samples.parquet --warmstart
+   python3 trainer.py --train_input /path/to/output_parquet/tflat_training_samples.parquet --val_input /path/to/output_parquet/tflat_validation_samples.parquet --uniqueIdentifier {uniqueIdentifier} --warmstart
     ```
    - Once the training is done a `localdb` that contains the packaged onnx weightfile is produced.